NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 Product Reference and Collection Inventory Construction Rules
 -------------------------------------------------------------

-These set of rules applies to all the archive products:
+This set of rules applies to all the archive products:

     * all products' ``Context_Area`` includes only Mission (``*_to_investigation``),
       Spacecraft(s) (``is_instrument_host``), and Target(s) (``*_to_target``) LID
       references.
-These LIDs should be obtained from your archiving authority (The PDS coordinating node for NASA missions, PSA for ESA missions, DARTS for JAXA missions, etc.) or from the PDS Engineering Node.
+These LIDs should be obtained from your archiving authority (the PDS coordinating node for NASA missions, PSA for ESA missions, DARTS for JAXA missions, etc.) or from the PDS Engineering Node.

     * All products' ``Reference_List`` includes the latest primary SPICE